pasqualerossi/42-Piscine/Piscine Information/README.md

 		"drowning" amid the massive load of work demanded by the non-stop 28-day program.

 and so many soft skills!

-# iMac
-The biggest thing people find annoying using the iMacs on 42 Campus is the mouse itself, usually it's slow and such, to fix that do this:

-1 - Click on the Apple symbol 🍎 in the top left of the desktop 🖥️ </br>
-2 - Then click on System Preferences (second one down 🔽) </br>
-3 - Then click on Mouse 🖱️ </br>
-4 - Change the Tracking Speed, Scroll Direction, Scrolling and Secondary Button. </br>
-5 - Then click on the x ❌ in the top left corner.

 # Feeling Stuck?